Skip to content

 If you’re a photographer tasked with the assignment of a beach photoshoot on a bright sunny day, you owe it to yourself to learn how to control harsh light.
 Shooting in direct sunlight on the beach creates unflattering shadows and distracting highlights on your subjects.

 The solution to photographing in direct sunlight is to even out the light.
 Lucky for you, this is an easy fix.
-There are several ways to even out the light, but we’re only going to focus on using a V-Flat to work some light modifying magic.
+There are several ways to even out the light, but today we’re only going to focus on using a V-Flat to work some light-modifying magic.

 Creating Open Shade